Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 ### Fan Speed

-This step is optional and specific to the Beelink Me Mini.
+This step is optional and specific to the Beelink ME Mini.
 Out of the box the CPU fan speed isn't reported because of a [missing kernel driver](https://github.com/frankcrawford/it87/issues/3).
 I wrote a workaround that compiles and installs the driver into TrueNAS to see the current fan RPM in the dashboard.